itdxer/neupy/site/2015/09/20/discrete_hopfield_network.rst

     m = \left \lfloor \frac{n}{2 \cdot log(n)} \right \rfloor

 Both of these rules is just good assumtions about the neature of the data and it possible limits in memory.
-Ofcourse you can find situations when these rules will fail.
+Of course you can find situations when these rules will fail.

 Hallucinations
 --------------